Co-ParentingNovember 16, 2025 · 9 min read

 Parallel Parenting: A Complete Guide to Making It Actually Work

-If you're co-parenting with a narcissistic or high-conflict ex, that advice isn't for you.
+If you're co-parenting with a narcissistic or high-conflict ex, that advice isn't built for you.
 You need parallel parenting.

 What Is Parallel Parenting?